G4Splat: Geometry-Guided Gaussian Splatting with Generative Prior: Method

 \subsection{Plane-Aware Geometry Modeling}

 \paragraph{Per-view 2D Plane Extraction} Inspired by prior work~\citep{mazur2024superprimitive,ye2025neuralplane}, we assume that planar regions within an image exhibit consistent normal directions, smooth geometry, and similar semantics.
-Based on this assumption, we extract plane masks from images by combining normal maps with instance masks generated by SAM~\citep{kirillov2023segany}.
+Based on this assumption, we extract plane masks from images by combining instance masks from SAM~\citep{kirillov2023segany} with normal maps generated from either depth-map gradients or a monocular predictor~\citep{ye2024stablenormal}.
 Specifically, we apply K-means clustering to the normal map to obtain regions with coherent surface orientations.
 These regions are subsequently filtered using SAM masks, and only those assigned the same instance label and exceeding a predefined size threshold are treated as valid 2D plane masks.
 Example results are shown in \cref{fig:vis_global_plane}.

 \paragraph{Global 3D Plane Estimation} The 2D plane masks extracted from individual views are often over-segmented and lack global consistency, resulting in the same 3D plane being fragmented across multiple views.
 To address this issue, we leverage the 3D scene point cloud to establish correspondences among local masks and merge them into globally consistent 3D planes, as shown in \cref{fig:vis_global_plane}.